ast-jean/ast-jean/README.md

 ## Introduction
-Hello!
 My name is Adam, and I'm a student at 42Quebec.
-I'm an aspiring web developer with a strong passion for technology, creativity, and problem-solving.
-I'm always eager to learn new things and improve my skills in this ever-evolving industry.
+I'm an aspiring web developer.
 In this README, you'll find an overview of my background, my technical skills, and my professional goals.
 Let's get started!

 ## Background